-Elma, now in her early 70s, has been an educator for 41 years – at tertiary, secondary and primary school levels.
+Elma, now 70 something, has been an educator for 41 years – at tertiary, secondary and primary school levels.
 She has been an examiner for matric examinations and an external examiner for honors and masters students in music education at the University of Pretoria.
 Since 2009 she has been the Executive Officer of the South African Society of Music Teachers, and she acts as its director.
 She serves on the council of ISME National Affiliates (The International Society of Music Educators as national representative for South Africa).

 During her tenure as an educator, she was a member of SAOU executive committee and acted as chairperson of a Standard Generating Body at SAQA for the GET phase.

 Since 2005, she has been a member of The South African Hunters and Game Conservation Association wherein she enjoys Dedicated Hunter status.
 For a number of years she served on the committee of the Pretoria East Branch of SA Hunters and organised their courses for the Dedicated Hunter qualification.

 Now retired, she is a founding member of The True Green Alliance, and is one of its five directors.
 She is P.A. to the TGA’s CEO.
 Her academic qualifications include: B.Ed (UP), M.Mus (Music Education) (UP) (Cum Laude), Higher Education Diploma, Diploma in Tertiary Education, Four Licentiates of Music (Unisa and Royal Schools of Music).
 She is fluent in Afrikaans and English and has a working knowledge of German and French.